antonbabenko/pre-commit-terraform/README.md

 > `checkov` hook is deprecated, please use `terraform_checkov`.

 Note that `terraform_checkov` runs recursively during `-d .` usage.
-That means, for example, if you change `.tf` file in repo root, all existing `.tf` files in repo will be checked.
+That means, for example, if you change `.tf` file in repo root, all existing `.tf` files in the repo will be checked.

 1. You can specify custom arguments.
 E.g.: